 Less than a year later, we left, spent five years sailing, sailed halfway around the world, sold our boat in Australia, lived out of a Land Cruiser there for four months, then returned to the United States.

-I'm still an inept sailor but live aboard a boat and again am about to embark on another watery adventure.
+I’m still an inept sailor but lived aboard most of the last eight years and again am about to embark on another watery adventure.

 But that’s another story.

 I got pulled into the principal’s office because I tripped a bully and he retaliated by stomping on my glasses in art class.
 I wasn’t afraid because I knew the principal was terrified of my mom.

 I should get braces, I told him I’d rather live someplace where crooked teeth didn’t matter.
 My parents were thrilled to save the money.
 My teeth are still crooked.

 - The summer before my senior high school year

 I worked for Youth Conservation Corps (YCC), thirteen miles from the nearest town, a place called Happy Camp.
 It wasn’t, but I was.

 - In the middle of taking my SAT test

 at a school known for fires, there was a fire drill.
 We took the test through the fire drill.
 I flunked the basic English part of my SAT test.
 Later on, I took a challenge writing test and earned six college credits for English.
 Moral of the story: I don’t test well but do know how to write.